Financing the church

 When people fill in the planned giving form each year, they also say that they want us to reclaim their tax through Gift Aid.
 It costs them nothing except a tick in a box – the rest is done by the Stewardship Officer.

-- put cash or a cheque straight onto the plate, or
+- put cash or a cheque straight onto the plate

-- if you are a tax-payer, put cash or a cheque in one of the Gift Aid envelopes which are on the pew shelves, fill in the name & address details on the envelope, & put the envelope on the plate.
+- if you are a tax-payer, put cash or a cheque in one of the Gift Aid envelopes which are on the pew shelves, fill in the name and address details on the envelope, and put the envelope on the plate.
 As with the regular giving envelope scheme, only the Stewardship Officer knows what each person has given.